-- Your corn snake may not be used to frozen food.
-If the mice you’re feeding them aren’t completely thawed, it will put them off (just like eating frozen food would put you off).
+- Your corn snake may not be used to eating frozen food.
+If the mice aren’t completely thawed, it will put them off.
 Let a pinkie defrost for 15 minutes before feeding, and large mice for two hours.

 - The environment you keep your snake in may have recently changed.
-If so, this can make them uncomfortable or nervous.
-This puts them off their food.
+This can make them uncomfortable, which puts them off their food.

 If your snake is refusing to eat, leave them be.
 They’ll let you know when they’re next hungry.
-However, if they seem to be suffering ill effects of hunger but still don’t want to eat, it might be worth talking to a vet.
+However, if they seem to be suffering from the ill effects of hunger but still don’t want to eat, consult a snake-savvy vet.

 How Do You Get Baby Corn Snakes to Eat?

 Baby corn snakes will usually eat a pinkie within the first ten days of their life.
-However, for one reason or another, sometimes hatchling corns don’t want to feed.
+However, sometimes hatchling corns don’t want to feed.

 - If this doesn’t work, the least stressful method is to “brain” the pinkie.
 You’ll need the smallest pinkie you can find, a knife or toothpick, and a strong stomach.
 You need to expose the pinkie’s brain so that the snake can smell it and recognize it as food.
 More than often, this works.
-Your snake will then recognize future pinkies as food without having to do this again.
+Your snake will then recognize future pinkies as food.

 - If this fails, and your corn snake still refuses to eat, you can try to encourage them using “tease feeding.”
-This should be your last resort because it’s stressful for your snake, which is never a good thing.
-Hold your snake in your hands, and gently tap the pinkie against their nose (repeatedly if necessary) using tweezers.
+This should be your last resort because it’s stressful for your snake.
+Hold your snake in your hands, and gently tap the pinkie against their nose (repeatedly, if necessary) using tweezers.
 This should encourage him to strike his prey.
 If this doesn’t work, brain the pinkie before you tease feed your snake.

 Do Corn Snakes Eat Less in Winter?

-Corn snakes, like many snake species, go through snake winter anorexia.
-This is perfectly normal, and a common experience for snake owners.
+Corn snakes go through snake winter anorexia.
 At first, you might be worried that there’s something wrong, but it’s normal behavior.
-Many things cause this to happen.

 Cooler temperatures encourage snakes—as cold-blooded reptiles—to stop being so active and to go into a state called brumation.